kavhad/dotnet-react-vertical-slice/README.md

 DotnetReactVerticalSlice/src        # Project Template source root directory.
   |- src
     |- Features/                    # A vertical slice is defined as a subfolder in this folder.
       | - Todo                      # Todo-feature sample vertical slice.
+        | - Backend                 # .Net/C# backend code
+        | - Frontend                # React/TypeScript frontend code
+    |- Backend
-       | - Swagger                  # Swagger-feature, automatically generates Open API definition for all REST APIs in the project.
+      |- Swagger                    # contains SwaggerGen registration files, automatically generates Open API definition for all REST APIs in the project.
       |- IApiBuilder.cs             # Interface that enable each vertical slice to define it's own routing rules.
       |- IModelBuilder.cs            # Interface that enable each vertical slice to define it's own models within the database, although all models are in one shared database.
       |- AppDbContext.cs             # The application db context which is an abstraction over a shared database for all vertical slices.
       |- appsettings.json            # Global application configuration.
       |- Program.cs                  # Main entry of application
-    |- FeatureRegistrator           # Scans assembly for classes that register features
+      |- FeatureRegistrator.cs       # Scans assembly for classes that register features
       |- GlobalErrorHandler.cs       # API error handling
+    |- Frontend
-    |- index.tsx                    # React main
+      |- index.tsx                    # React main entry
+      |- router.tsx                   # Setup url routing for React app
 DotnetReactVerticalSlice.Tests/     # Unit tests project
 ```